richardhoehn/mtsu.coms.qualifying-exam/README.md

 ## Abstract

-This Qualifying Exam research paper investigates the potential of improving Emotion Detection (ED) through translation of extended text data to multiple Machine Learning (ML) models trained in different languages.
-Our research focused on  English and German text data to improve prediction accuracy.
-By this our research aims to address the challenges posed by the lack of comprehensive labeled datasets and language fragmentation in ED research and projects.
+This Qualifying Exam research paper investigates enhancing Emotion Detection (ED) by translating extended text data into various Machine Learning (ML) models trained in distinct languages.
+We focused on English and German text data to enhance prediction accuracy, aiming to overcome challenges arising from limited labeled datasets and language fragmentation in ED research.

-By extending an original English language dataset with a translated dataset from German to English the training data (extended dataset) becomes larger and the hope is that better prediction rates can be achieved in ED analysis applications due to more ML training data.
-Furthermore, translating English to German to extend the German dataset and training another ML model using PySpark and accessing both models in real-time by a simple RESTful API may improve the prediction rates even more by dual processing a sentence at the same time.
+Expanding an original English dataset with translated German data increases the training data's volume, potentially improving prediction rates in ED applications.
+Additionally, translating English to German to extend the German dataset and accessing in real-time ML models trained in both could further improve prediction rates.

-In order to present the results presented both orally to the MTSU's Computational Data \& Science Committee and with this paper datasets both in English and German were collected, parsed, cleaned, translated, and two ML models built that can be accessed via an API to get a prediction by inputting sentences both in German or English via GET method using a simple query-string.
+For presentation purposes, datasets in both English and German were collected, parsed, cleaned, and translated.
+Multiple ML models trained in English and German where built, and made accessible via an API for predictions in either language including real-time translation using a GET method.

-Sadly the results point indicate that extending the datasets by translation did not improve prediction rates of English or German.
-Some minor gains may be achieved by accessing both English and German models at the same time via the RESTful API but unfortunately the benefits may not really support the efforts.
-We believe that in review that due to the many classes in this multi-class classification model that overfitting became an issue for certain labels and created a type memorization rather than learning effect on the data.
-In conclusion much more data needs to be collected or by use of AI created in order to be able to definitely answer this research question.
+The research findings suggest that the extension of datasets through translation has not yielded improvements in predictive accuracy for both English and German languages.
+Modest enhancements could potentially be achieved by concurrently accessing English and German models through real-time translation via the RESTful API; however, the benefits may not fully justify the efforts.

+We posit that the prevalence of numerous classes in this multi-class classification model has contributed to instances of overfitting across several labels/classes.
+This occurrence, in turn, has led to a memorization effect rather than facilitating genuine learning within the models.

+In conclusion, it becomes evident that a more substantial accumulation of data is required, or an innovative approach involving the utilization of AI to generate analogous data must be employed to comprehensively address this research question.

 ## Translater Information